Nobella-Nyarari-Ejiofor/challenge/README.md

 ## Setting up a CI/CD Pipeline
 ### 1. How I would go about it
 Depending on the application code language and the target platform for the pipeline, technologies and procedures to be used can be analyzed.
-I would ensure the availability of an existing and updated application code in a version control system ie Github or GitLab for the first step of my pipeline .
+I would ensure the availability of an existing and updated application source code in a version control system ie Github or GitLab for the first step of my pipeline .

 ### 2. Approach taken
 The use of containerization in the pipeline if k8s is our target platform .
 Use of docker agents in Jenkins  as the worker nodes to save costs and workloads .
-Use of ArgoCD and Argo Image Adapter deployed as controllers on k8s cluster inline with trending GitOps tools.
+Use of ArgoCD and Argo Image Adapter deployed as controllers on k8s cluster inline with effecient GitOps tools.

 ### 3. Implementation of the approach .